-Some language and conceptual content provided by Robert Burns McDonald, Ontario, Canada; Celeste Landry, Boulder, Colorado; Will Plank, Knoxville, TN, and Gary Swing.
+Some language and conceptual content provided by Robert Burns McDonald, Ontario, Canada; Celeste Landry, Boulder, Colorado; Will Plank, Knoxville, TN, and Gary Swing, Denver, CO.
 Thank you Gary Swing for introducing me to Pro Rep and sourcing some of the quotes included.
-Thank you for your help!
+Thank you everyone for all your help!